Arthur Hill (Canadian actor)

-Arthur Edward Spence Hill (1 August 1922 – 22 October 2006) was a Canadian actor.
-He was known in British and American theatre, film and television.
+Arthur Edward Spence Hill (August 1, 1922 – October 22, 2006) was a Canadian actor.
+He was known in British and American theatre, film, and television.

 Early life

-Arthur Hill was born Arthur Edward Spence Hill in Melfort, Saskatchewan, on 1 August 1922, the son of Edith Georgina (Spence) and Olin Drake Hill, a lawyer.
+Arthur Edward Spence Hill was born in Melfort, Saskatchewan, on August 1, 1922, the son of Edith Georgina (Spence) and Olin Drake Hill.

+He was studying pre-law at the University of British Columbia when he joined the RCAF.
 As part of the Royal Canadian Air Force during World War II, Hill served in the mechanic corps.
-He attended the University of British Columbia, studying law.
-He joined the RCAF while in UBC pre-law.
-After the war, finishing the university degree, he was lured to the stage.
-He studied acting in Seattle, Washington.
+After the war, he finished his law degree, then became interested in acting, which he studied in Seattle, Washington.

 Career

+In 1956, he appeared as an accused murderer in episode 17 of Colonel March of Scotland Yard, an English/American production starring Boris Karloff.
 Hill's Broadway theatre debut was in the 1957 revival of Thornton Wilder's The Matchmaker, playing Cornelius Hackl.
-In 1963, the Tonys awarded Hill Best Dramatic Actor for his portrayal of George in the original Broadway production of Who's Afraid of Virginia Woolf?
-Other Broadway credits include: Ben Gant in the original production of Look Homeward, Angel (1957); All the Way Home (1960); Something More!
-(1964); and More Stately Mansions (1967).
+In 1963, Hill received the Tony Award for Best Dramatic Actor for his portrayal of George in the original Broadway production of Who's Afraid of Virginia Woolf?
+Other Broadway credits include Ben Gant in the original production of Look Homeward, Angel (1957), All the Way Home (1960), Something More!
+(1964), and More Stately Mansions (1967).

-In the film The Andromeda Strain (1971), Hill played Dr. Jeremy Stone.
-Other film work: The Ugly American (1963); Harper (1966); Petulia (1968); The Chairman (1969); The Killer Elite (1975); Futureworld (1976); A Bridge Too Far (1977) (uncredited); and narration of Something Wicked This Way Comes (1983).
+Hill starred as the villain opposite Paul Newman's private eye in the 1966 mystery thriller Harper.
+In The Andromeda Strain (1971), Hill played Dr. Jeremy Stone.
+Other film work includes The Ugly American (1963), Harper (1966), Petulia (1968), The Chairman (1969), The Killer Elite (1975), Futureworld (1976), an uncredited role in A Bridge Too Far (1977), and narration of Something Wicked This Way Comes (1983).

-Hill's television role portraying lawyer Owen Marshall in the 1971–74 TV series Owen Marshall, Counselor at Law had high status at the time.
-He appeared on many other television shows, including The Reporter, a 1964 drama starring Harry Guardino.
-Grandpa Lansford Ingalls on Little House on the Prairie (1976) was another of Hill's portrayals.

-Other television shows were: Mission Impossible, episode "The Carriers" (S1:E10) 1966; Voyage to the Bottom of the Sea, episode "The Monster from the Inferno" 1966; The F.B.I., (S1:E23) "Flight to Harbin" 1966; The Invaders, episode "The Leeches" 1967; Murder, She Wrote, the pilot episode, 1984, reprising the role in 1990; and Columbo, episode "Agenda for Murder", portraying a governor, was his final role in 1990.
+Hill's television work includes the 1964 television drama The Reporter.
+He also appeared in several television episodes in 1966 and 1967, including: Mission Impossible episode "The Carriers", the Voyage to the Bottom of the Sea episode "The Monster from the Inferno", The F.B.I. episode "Flight to Harbin", and The Invaders episode "The Leeches".

+From 1971 to 1974, Hill starred as lawyer Owen Marshall in the television series Owen Marshall, Counselor at Law.
+Another of his television roles was Grandpa Lansford Ingalls on Little House on the Prairie (1976).

+Hill appeared in the 1984 pilot episode of Murder, She Wrote and reprised his role in 1990.
+His final role was as a governor in the 1990 Columbo episode "Agenda for Murder".

 Personal life

 Hill married Peggy Hassard in September 1942.
-Their children were Douglas and Jennifer.
+They had two children, Douglas and Jennifer.
 The family moved to Great Britain in 1948.
 In London, he was at the BBC, both radio and television.
-They moved to New York City in 1958, then to Los Angeles in 1968.
+They moved to New York City in 1955, then to Los Angeles in 1968.

 He retired in 1990.
 After the death of his wife in 1998, he married Anne-Sophie Taraba in 2001.

 Death

 Hill died on 22 October 2006, in Pacific Palisades, California.
 He lived in a nursing home, and was 84 years old.
-His passing was attributed to Alzheimer's disease.
+His death was attributed to Alzheimer's disease.